pujols/OSU_CSE_5524_2025SP/HW_1_programming_set/HW_1_programming/Readme.md

 * Please overview `main.py`.
 It contains multiple sub-functions.
 The outputs are certain maps like edge or background maps, which have the same size as the input image I.

 * We note that a matrix and an image have different axis ordering and direction.
 In Python, for a matrix `I`,  `I[i, j]` means the i-th row (top-down) and j-th column (left-right).
 In this question, however, **please treat `I` and other maps directly as images.
-That is, given `I`,  `I[i, j]` means the color at the horizontal location i (left-right) and vertical location j (bottom-up).
+That is, given `I`,  `I[i, j]` means the color at the horizontal index i (left-right) and vertical index j (bottom-up).
 Namely, the color at the `(i, j)` pixel location.** Please note that i and j both start from 0.

 # Question 1:  (10 pts)

 * Given the input image `I`, we have implemented the edge map  `Map_edge = find_edge(args, I)` and the surface `Map_surface = find_surface(args, I)` for you.
-A value of 1 means the corresponding pixel location belongs to edges or surfaces, respectively.
+A value of 1 means the corresponding pixel belongs to edges or surfaces, respectively.

 * You are asked to complete the function `def find_background(args, I)`, which generate the background map.
 Please go to the function and carefully read the input, output, and instructions.
-You can assume that the actual inputs will follow the input format, and your goal is to generate the output numpy array `Map_background`: a value of 1 means the corresponding pixel location belongs to the backgrounds.
+You can assume that the actual inputs will follow the input format, and your goal is to generate the output numpy array `Map_background`: a value of 1 means the corresponding pixel belongs to the backgrounds.
 Please make sure that your results follow the required numpy array shapes.

 * You may search **`#### Your job 1`** to locate where to amend your implementation.
 You will see some instructions there.
 You are free to create more space in between.